-- 1. Release of liability, waiver of claims and indemnity agreement.
-This waiver is to be signed by participants of the age of majority and over, and; - 2.
-Declaration of compliance COVID-19.
-This waiver is for use by member organizations that own or operate facilities and in addition to, for use for participant returning to play whether they own/manage a facility or not.
+2. Release of liability, waiver of claims and indemnity agreement.
+This waiver is to be signed by participants of the age of majority and over.

 Pitch in, Play ON!

 Ontario Soccer's Return to Play Campaign

 Pitch in, Play ON! is a Return to Play marketing campaign designed by Ontario Soccer for its membership to help drive awareness and registration as Clubs, Academies, Districts Associations and Leagues transition back to Return to Play.